Sahuaripa: Geography

+Climate

 Etymology

 In the Opata language Sahuaripa means "Yellow Ant".
 It is first referenced by name during one of the initial Spanish incursions in June 1567 by Francisco de Ibarra as "Zaguaripa".
 Based on descriptions there is historical speculation that Alvar Nuñez Cabeza de Vaca may have passed through the Sahuaripa Valley in 1536.
 Andres Perez de Ribas, SJ entered the valley in 1617 and recorded the encounter with the Opata chief Sisibotari in his work, "Historia de los Triunfos de Nuestra Santa Fe".
 The first inhabitants were the Opata, among whom was the great chief Sisibotárit, who was lord of 70 villages.
-The Spanish founded a settlement in 1641 with the name of "Nuestra Señora de los Angeles de Sahuaripa".
+The Spanish founded a settlement in 1641 with the name of Nuestra Señora de los Angeles de Sahuaripa.